gremelleDev/flow-app/README.md

     * Connect campaigns to specific subscriber tags or lists.
 * **Email Sending Engine**: Develop the core backend logic (likely using Cloudflare Cron Triggers) that will handle the scheduling and sending of all emails based on campaign rules.
 * **Full Super Admin Functionality**: Build out the `TenantsPage` to allow a super admin to view and manage data for different tenants.
+* **UI/UX Polish: Reusable Confirmation Modal**:
+    * **Goal:** Replace all native `window.confirm()` dialogs with a consistent, reusable, and branded confirmation modal to improve the user experience for destructive actions.
+    * **Plan:**
+        1. Design and build a generic `ConfirmationModal.tsx` component that accepts props like `title`, `message`, and an `onConfirm` callback function.
+        2. Refactor the `handleDeleteCampaign` function in `CampaignsPage.tsx` to use this new modal.
+        3. Refactor the `handleDeleteSubscriber` function in `SubscribersPage.tsx` to use this new modal.
+        4. Ensure this modal is used for all future destructive actions in the application.
 * **Future User-Requested Features**:
     * Build a dedicated Sign-up Page to collect a user's full name.
     * Build an Account Settings/Billing Page.